intGus/poe-trade2text/README.md

 ## Installation

 ### Step 1: Download the Extension
-1. Clone or download (click the green "Code" button and select download zip)  the repository containing the extension files.
+1. Clone or download (click the green "<> Code" button and select Download Zip) the repository containing the extension files.
 2. Ensure the following files are present in the folder:
    - `manifest.json`
    - `content.js`
    - `styles.css`

 ### Step 2: Load the Extension
+Chrome
 1. Open Chrome and navigate to `chrome://extensions/`.
 2. Enable **Developer Mode** in the top-right corner.
 3. Click **Load Unpacked** and select the folder containing the extension files.
 4. The extension will now appear in your list of installed extensions.

+Firefox
+1. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.
+2. Click Load Temporary Add-on.
+Select the manifest.json file from the unzipped folder.
+3. You may need to do this every time you open Firefox.

 ## Usage